hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

     + Uncertainty: find the _fastest_ rout from a to b
   + example: Search engine
     + Certainty: find _all_ web pages that contain the word "Trump", "Hillary"
-    + Uncertainty: find the 10 _most relevant_ pages doe the query "trump, Hillary debate"
+    + Uncertainty: find the 10 _most relevant_ pages for the query "Trump, Hillary debate"
       + not about certain words appeared
       + about what pages really most relevant up to date
   + example: Insurance company